rschristopher/ischristtrue.com/src/modern-views/money-wealth.md

-p# Money and Wealth
+# Money and Wealth

 treasures in heaven

 love of money

-abomination that is fiat money and credit
+the abomination that is fiat money and credit

 usury